dashduzit/inclusive_growth_md_recidivism_analysis/README.md

 4. **Equity Framing** - Our analysis centered race, place, and access - not just raw numbers - to drive human-centered insights

 ## ⚙️ Lambda Function
-This project includes an AWS Lambda function ('lambda_function.py') that automates query execution for recidivism analysis **Query**: Retrieves top 10 ZIP codes by 2020 imprisonment rate **Runs**: On demand, programatically through 'boto3' **Output**: Results exported to S3 at 's3://igs-md-recidivism-analysis/athena-results/'
+This project includes an AWS Lambda function ('lambda_function.py') that automates query execution for recidivism analysis:

+**Query**: Retrieves top 10 ZIP codes by 2020 imprisonment rate **Runs**: On demand, programatically through 'boto3' **Output**: Results exported to S3 at 's3://igs-md-recidivism-analysis/athena-results/'